User-4675/Java-Process-Compliance-Engine/README-A2.md

        target/assignment1-1.0-SNAPSHOT-jar-with-dependencies.jar

    2. Run the project using:

-       java -jar target/assignment1-1.0-SNAPSHOT-jar-with-dependencies.jar
+          java -jar target/assignment1-1.0-SNAPSHOT-jar-with-dependencies.jar <file_name>

+       `<file_name>` refers to the name of your CSV database.
+It needs to be located in `event_log/` folder in the root of this project.
 The program will start and prompt you for the number of threads to use for processing traces as part of configuration.
 You will also be able to enable or disable live progress (Note that this will impact the performance).
+Program will store the results in `reports/` folder in root of the project.
+It will include CSV file with status of each case and a text file with summary.

     3. Open the Javadoc documentation.
        After running Maven, the HTML documentation will be generated at:

            target/site/apidocs/index.html

        Open this file in a web browser to view the full project documentation, or run (on linux):

            xdg-open target/apidocs/index.html

+Alternatively, user can upload CSV database to `event_log/` and commit to GitLab.
+Pipeline will take care of evaluating the database.
+The results will be stored as job artefacts on GitLab

 ## System Design